kylpo/react-playbook/component-architecture/3_Multiple-Components.md

 - A __Scene__ is a top-level, routed-to component and exists in the `/scenes/` folder
 - __Shared__ app components exist in the `/shared/` folder

+Nested folders show dependence and scope.
+Need to use this code in another place, too?
+Put it in their shared ancestor.
+Simple.

 Next up, we'll explore app-dependent and independent components!

 ## Next Up: [Component Dependencies](https://github.com/kylpo/react-playbook/blob/master/component-architecture/4_Component-Dependencies.md)